rnnh/bioinfo-notebook/docs/fastq-dump_to_featureCounts.md

- 	 -p | --processors	 number (n) of processors to use (default: 1) --fastq-dump		 use 'fastq-dump' instead of the 'fasterq-dump' --verbose		 make output of script more verbose
+ 	 -p | --processors	 number (n) of processors to use (default: 1) --fastq-dump		 use 'fastq-dump' instead of the 'fasterq-dump' --verbose		 make output of script more verbose --removereads		 remove reads once they have been aligned
 ```

 ## See also